STOP Fire video

 - Switch off portable heaters.

-- Fit a spark guard to open hearth fires.
+- Put a fire guard around open fires.

-- Check that keys to doors and window locks are easily available.
+- Ensure keys to doors and windows are easily accessible.

-- Keep all hallways and stairs clear from obstructions.
+- Keep all escape routes clear from obstructions.

-- Choose an alarm which meets British Standard.
+- Choose an alarm which meets the required safety standards.

 - Test your smoke alarm every week.

-- Replace the battery once a year (if the smoke alarms you have are designed for battery replacement).
+- Replace the battery once a year if the alarm is designed for battery replacement.

-If a fire occurs in your home, you may have to get out in dark and difficult conditions.
-Escaping from a fire will be a lot easier if you have already planned your escape route as a family and everyone knows where to go.
-When making your plan consider these points:
+If a fire occurs in your home or if your smoke alarm sounds, you may have to get out quickly in dark and difficult conditions.
+Escaping from a fire will be a lot easier if you have already planned your escape route and everyone knows where to go.
+When making your plan, involve everyone in the house and consider these points:

 - Keep your escape route clear of obstructions.

-- Protect your escape route by closing all doors into it, especially at night.
+- Protect your escape route by closing all doors into it, particularly at night.

 - Select a safe meeting place outside.